-26 83-1,110.02 (1) A committed offender who is otherwise eligible for 27 parole, who is not under sentence of death or of life imprisonment, and 28 who because of an existing medical or physical condition is determined by 29 the department to be terminally ill or permanently incapacitated may be 30 considered for medical parole by the board.
-A committed offender may be 31 eligible for medical parole in addition to any other parole.
+83-1,110.02 (1) A committed offender who is otherwise eligible for parole, who is not under sentence of death or of life imprisonment, and who because of an existing medical or physical condition is determined by the department to be terminally ill or permanently incapacitated may be considered for medical parole by the board.
+A committed offender may be eligible for medical parole in addition to any other parole.
 The department shall identify committed offenders who may be eligible for medical parole based upon their medical records.

-(2) The board shall decide to grant medical parole only after a 3 review of the medical, institutional, and criminal records of the 4 committed offender and such additional medical evidence from board-5 ordered examinations or investigations as the board in its discretion 6 7 determines to be necessary.
-The decision to grant medical parole and to establish conditions of release on medical parole in addition to the 8 9 conditions stated in subsection (3) of this section is within the sole 10 discretion of the board.
+(2) The board shall decide to grant medical parole only after a review of the medical, institutional, and criminal records of the committed offender and such additional medical evidence from board-ordered examinations or investigations as the board in its discretion determines to be necessary.
+The decision to grant medical parole and to establish conditions of release on medical parole in addition to the conditions stated in subsection (3) of this section is within the sole discretion of the board.
+(3) As conditions of release on medical parole, the board shall require specified by the board.
+(4) The parole term of a medical parolee shall be for the remainder of his or her sentence as reduced by any adjustment for good conduct pursuant to the Nebraska Treatment and Corrections Act.